Section Menu

 Meals

-Additional activities are connected to the program tracks and core courses.
-For example, students on the Public Health rack will attend clinic visits, TCM workshops, and professional healthcare-related events, and students on the Business track will have an opportunity to visit companies and business in Shanghai.
+• Additional activities are connected to the core courses: students on the Public Health rack will attend clinic visits and professional healthcare-related events, and students on the Business track visit companies in Shanghai.

 Things to Consider